orkes-io/orkes-conductor-client/docs/workflow/README.md

 ## Creating Workflows

-Conductor lets you create the workflows either using Java or JSON as the configuration.
+Conductor lets you create the workflows using either Java or JSON as the configuration.

-Using Java as code to define and execute workflows let you build extremely powerful, dynamic workflows and run them on Conductor.
+Using Java as code to define and execute workflows lets you build extremely powerful, dynamic workflows and run them on Conductor.

-When the workflows are fairly static, they can be designed using the Orkes UI (available when using orkes.io) and using APIs or SDKs to register and run the workflows.
+When the workflows are relatively static, they can be designed using the Orkes UI (available when using Orkes Conductor) and APIs or SDKs to register and run the workflows.

 Both the code and configuration approaches are equally powerful and similar in nature to how you treat Infrastructure as Code.

 ### Execute dynamic workflows using Code

-For cases, where the workflows cannot be created statically ahead of the time, Conductor is a powerful dynamic workflow execution platform that lets you create very complex workflows in code and execute them.
-Useful when the workflow is unique for each execution.
+For cases where the workflows cannot be created statically ahead of time, Conductor is a powerful dynamic workflow execution platform that lets you create very complex workflows in code and execute them.
+It is useful when the workflow is unique for each execution.

 ```java
 To Do